Report: Matt Dolan to run again for Senate in 2024

 In 2022, Dolan was part of a crowded field in the Republican primary looking to occupy the Senate seat that Rob Portman would vacate.
 The part-owner of the Cleveland Guardians garnered nearly 250,000 votes in the May primary, finishing behind 2022 general election winner J.D.
 Vance and former Ohio state treasurer Josh Mandel.

-Brown will be seeking his fourth term in next year’s general election that is set to take place on November 5, 2024.
+Brown will be seeking his fourth term in next year’s general election which is set to take place on Nov.
+5, 2024.